klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/governance.md

 caver.rpc.governance.getIdxCacheFromDb()
 ```

-Returns an array that contains all block numbers on which a governance change ever happened.
+Returns an array that contains all block numbers at which any governance changes ever took place.
 The result of idxCacheFromDb is the same or longer than that of [idxCache](#caver-rpc-governance-getidxcache).

 **Return Value**